We keep it simple-no contracts

 Ready for a free inspection?
 We are more than happy to dispatch one of our Pest Management Professionals.
-We will look for infestation evidence, harborage areas, entry points, leaks, cracks, and crevices.
-Should the inspection yield evidence of an infestation, we will confirm the species and recommend a treatment plan to keep your home "pest- free."
+We will look for signs of an infestation, harborage areas, entry points, leaks, cracks, and crevices.
+Should the inspection yield evidence of an infestation, we will confirm the species and recommend a treatment plan to keep your home "pest-free."

 IPM takes advantage of all appropriate pest management options, including, but not limited to, the judicious use of pesticides.